Production Use - Good Practice

 The password of the admin account is blank by default!
 Ensure that you set a decent password.

-The default permissions for creating resources and collections in eXist-db are set in
+The default permissions for creating resources and collections in eXist-db are

 The default permissions for

 0755, which should be sufficient in most cases.
 In case you needed to change this, you could do that with (here for